 EDML-5008.
-STUDENT TEACHING INTERNSHIP IN MIDDLE LEVEL EDUCATION
+STUDENT TEACHING INTERNSHIP IN MIDDLE LEVEL EDUCATION Credits: 6

 This is the culminating course for middle level certification (4-8).
 Students seeking initial Pennsylvania teaching certification will apply their knowledge of middle-level content and research-based practices in the field by working with young adolescents.
+For initial certification, 12 weeks of student teaching are required.